-This course is an activities course in which the student participates in Theater productions either as an actor or crew member.
-(6 laboratory hours per week).
+This course is an activities course in which the student participates in theater productions either as an actor or crew member.
+(4 or 6 laboratory hours per week).
 [CB50.0506.5326]

-DRAM 1310 Introduction to Theater
+Introduction to Theater

 This course is the study of the principles of drama and the development of the Theater as an art as evidenced through study of areas of productions past and present.
 (3 lecture and 2 laboratory hours per week).
-Prerequisite: READ 0309.
+Prerequisite: DIRW/DIRR 0309 or READ 0309.
 [CB50.0501.5126]